What are the benefits of having cosmetic surgery abroad?

 What role does my local doctor play?

-“Getting a first opinion locally is a good starting point, ” says Makary.
+“Getting the first opinion locally is a good starting point, ” says Makary.
 Expect to have your physician in your area make a diagnosis and evaluate your fitness for travel.
 Also be sure he or she is willing to share your records with medical professionals involved with your care abroad.
 After you return home, your local doctor should be prepared to coordinate any needed aftercare.
-But be prepared for pushback; your own doctors are obviously competing for the same business by refering clients to Clinics or “Friends” where they are likely to get a comission.
+But be prepared for pushback; your own doctors are obviously competing for the same business by referring clients to Clinics or “Friends” where they are likely to get a commission.

 Higher Costs Are Driving People Abroad for Cosmetic Surgery.

 Cosmetic surgery in the UK can be expensive.
 Of course, costs vary from clinic to clinic, but on average, a facelift can cost around £4000 to £5000, which is a significant amount of money for many people.

 Am I more likely to have a complication if I travel abroad for my cosmetic surgery?